nokia/restful/doc/tracing.md

 When you use RESTful, you do not need to write a single line of code for tracing to work.

-* When a request is received, Lambda handler puts tracing header information to context parameter.
+* When a request is received, Server/Lambda handler puts tracing header information to context parameter.
+  Generates new trace ID if not received any.
 * When sending a request, Client functions read tracing information from the context and make a new span.
 * Send/receive logs contain compact tracing information.
 The exact behavior depends on Logrus log level.
-  If log level = trace and no trace data is received, then new trace information is created.

 An example, tracing data propagated in variable `ctx`.